 • Services of a knowledgeable HE Travel tour host (with a minimum number of participants);

 • HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-• Tipping to main guide and porters on Inca Trail (est. $150 per traveler), and to HE Travel tour director;
+• Tipping to main guide and porters on Inca Trail (est. $150 per traveler), and to HE Travel tour host;

 • Personal items including: alcoholic beverages, snacks, laundry, and telephone calls.